 When a SIM card is installed in a phone or other device it allows it to be uniquely identified by the telephone network.
 It is your SIM, therefore, that allows your phone number to be associated with your phone handset, gives your network provider details to enable it to bill you for your data usage, and so on.

 Becoming locked in

 In order to protect their investment in the telephone network, most companies providing 2G, 3G and 4G internet access sell devices that can only access their own network.
 The device is said to be ‘locked’ into that network.
 As an example, if you buy a smartphone from Asda Mobile it will only work on the Vodafone network.

 Available at most Club Sites, you can buy a voucher from Reception or online.
 Speak to the Site Team when you arrive if you’re planning to use Site WiFi – reception may be better at some pitches than others.
 The bandwidth of the connection is restricted so at busy times you may find you need to wait for some space to be freed up by another user before you can connect.
-Price in January 2013: £2 (500MB, 24 hours) to £42 (12GB one year).
+Up to date prices for wifi can be found on our dedicated Site WiFi page.

 Some practical examples

 Here are a few examples of ways you could connect to the internet from a phone, tablet computer or laptop in January 2013.
 As things change very rapidly in the mobile computing world, the exact models and pricing may not be available when you come to invest.

 Giff Gaff uses the O2 telephone network so your device must either be unlocked or locked into O2 to work with this service.
 This is a cheap and cheerful way of accessing the internet on a day-by-day basis.
 It requires a reasonable O2 3G signal for practical internet access – check your campsite online at o2.co.uk/coveragechecker.
 Price in January 2013: From 20p (20MB, 24 hours) or £5 (500MB, one month)